ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.11.2_1514, released 23 August 2018
 {: #1112_1514}

+The following table shows the changes that are included in the worker node fix pack 1.11.2_1514.
+{: shortdesc}

 <table summary="Changes that were made since version 1.11.2_1513">
 <caption>Changes since version 1.11.2_1513</caption>
 <thead>